 Good for late night study cramming, NOT so good for waking at 5am to start my shift in the kitchen!

 Getting into bed before I hit my second wave of energy was step # 1 for getting rid of that blurry, foggy feeling.

 I have to be honest with you, I still use my alarm clock to remind me to go to bed!

 I think if you are a night- owl like me, it is just so difficult to start the habit of going to bed early.
 I find it easier than I did in the beginning, but I think I will need an alarm to go to bed for the rest of my life…

-I also downloaded an app that plays binaurial beats while I sleep.
-Even though it is suggested to use these sleep inducing soundwaves with earphones (for best results they say) I find that even if I just play the sounds I fall asleep much quicker.
+I also downloaded an app that plays binaural beats while I sleep.
+Even though it is suggested to use these sleep inducing sound waves with earphones (for best results they say) I find that even if I just play the sounds I fall asleep much quicker.

 What do you find helps you sleep better?

 Next step for beating brain fog – adjusting your diet.